 A global forum on beautiful Blackness, Beautiful Diaspora considers contemporary art as central to the portrayal of expansiveness—beyond a single-country scope, political commodity, or compressed narrative.
 This beautiful expansiveness exists as a testament to Black spatial wandering and assertion, existing beyond assumptions and boundaries.

 You Are Not the Lesser Part challenges the pervasive social casualness of assigning bodies of color to the category “minority” (quite a mis-imagining).
 Neither negligible nor small, the significance of our presence is not the lesser part of anything.
 The description word "minor" does not match our fullness, agency, and dreams.

 The visual conversation among this full group of fifteen artists defies the imposed political distances and legacies of colonialism that prefer they (we) neither align nor meet.
 There is a significance, and a hope, to diverse Black and global artists of color together in shared space.

-Beautiful Diaspora/You Are Not the Lesser Part will feature photo and multidisciplinary artists Xyza Cruz Bacani, Widline Cadet, Jessica Chou, Cog•nate Collective (Amy Sanchez Arteaga and Misael Diaz), Işıl Eğrikavuk, Citlali Fabián, Sunil Gupta, Kelvin Haizel, David Heo, Damon Locks, Johny Pitts, Farah Salem, Ngadi Smart, and the debut of Abena Appiah.
-Special performance by Tintin Wulia.
+Beautiful Diaspora/You Are Not the Lesser Part will feature photo and multidisciplinary artists Xyza Cruz Bacani, Widline Cadet, Jessica Chou, Cog•nate Collective (Amy Sanchez Arteaga and Misael Diaz), Işıl Eğrikavuk, Citlali Fabián, Sunil Gupta, Kelvin Haizel, David Heo, Damon Locks, Johny Pitts, Farah Salem, Ngadi Smart, Tintin Wulia, and the debut of Abena Appiah.

 -Asha Iman Veal, Curatorial Fellow